10/31/2024

 Operator

 Thank you.
 At this time, we'll be conducting a question and answer session.
-If you'd like to ask a question, please press star one from your telephone keypad and a confirmation tone will indicate your line is in the question queue.
-Let me press star two if you'd like to withdraw your question from the queue.
-For participants or using speaker equipment, it may be necessary to pick up your handset before pressing the star keys.
-One moment please, we'll be polled for questions.
-Once again, that is star one.
+If you'd like to ask a question, please press star 1 from your telephone keypad, and a confirmation tone will indicate your line is in the question queue.
+Let me press star 2 if you'd like to withdraw your question from the queue.
+For participants who are using speaker equipment, it may be necessary to pick up your handset before pressing the star keys.
+One moment, please.
+We'll be polled for questions.
+Once again, that is star 1.
 Thank you.
-Thank you.
-Our first question is from the line of Patrick Mullin with Piper Sandler.
-Please proceed with your questions.

 speaker